H3llKa1ser/B00t2R00t/Web Application Penetration Testing/Playbooks/Enumeration.md

  - Port scan the machine.
 Check for open ports.

  - Browse to the open web server.
-If it tries to resolve a name of the app, go to /etc/hosts file and insert the IP and name of the web app to reslove through DNS
+If it tries to resolve a name of the app, go to /etc/hosts file and insert the IP and name of the web app to resolve through DNS.

+ - Use wappalyzer extension to enumerate for technologies used by the webapp.

- - Do directory fuzzing
+ - Do directory fuzzing.

- - Do subdomain enumeration
+ - Do subdomain enumeration.

  - Use Burpsuite to check for requests and responses to collect information such as: Scripting language, library names and versions, HTTP response headers.